 History of the Diathesis Stress Model

 Mental disorders are not always easy to identify.
-It’s not easy to pinpoint a moment where a person “became depressed.”
+It’s not easy to pinpoint a moment when a person becomes depressed.
 And the causes attributed to mental illnesses have caused some pretty dramatic treatments over time.

 In Ancient Rome, for example, Hippocrates connected depression to an excess of “black bile” in the kidney or spleen.
-A physician named Asclepiades argued against these terms, saying that depression was caused by emotions of grief or hurt.
-Asclepiades was pretty close, but pretty soon, his theories were thrown out.
-For centuries after the Ancient Romans, mental disorders were linked to interaction with the devil.
+A physician named Asclepiades argued against these terms, saying that emotions of grief or hurt caused depression.
+Asclepiades was pretty close, but his theories soon were thrown out.
+For centuries after the Ancient Romans, mental disorders were connected to interactions with the devil.
 Some patients with mental disorders were burned at the stake.

 How Does the Diathesis-Stress Model Explain Schizophrenia?

-Zubin’s model, the Diathesis-Stress model, has since been adapted and applied to a range of mental disorders and conditions, including addiction or depression.
-Let’s go over what these factors mean and how it can help anyone to keep themselves in check.
+Zubin’s model, the Diathesis-Stress model, has since been adapted and applied to a range of mental disorders and conditions, including addiction and depression.
+Let’s go over what these factors mean and how they can help anyone to keep themselves in check.

 The Diathesis-Stress Model Cup Analogy

 The first part of this model is diathesis.
-In regards to the diathesis-stress model, “diathesis” is often used interchangeably with “vulnerability.”
+Regarding the diathesis-stress model, “diathesis” is often used interchangeably with “vulnerability.”
 If someone is more vulnerable to a mental disorder, it might not take a lot of stress for symptoms to start appearing.